JimHokanson/blog/blog/2021/2021_02_windows_support_programs/readme.md

 # PangoBright #

 I saved the best for last.
 If you feel like your monitors are constantly showering you with an unnecessary number of lumens (?, candela?) this program can easily reduce the screen brightness.
+When you run it hides itself in the lower right on the task bar.

 <img src="pango1.png">

 Every time I use the program my eyes thank me.
 I have only two gripes.
 One, I think sometimes it quits randomly.
-Also, when taking screenshots the brightness of the image is hard to interpret because your screenshot is dark and then it is further darkened by the running program.
+Also, when taking screenshots the brightness of the image is hard to interpret because your screenshot is dark (because of the program running) and then it is darkened again by the running program.
 Thus when I take screenshots I usually set the brightness back at 100% temporarily.

-Now, you may be wondering Jim, why don't you just adjust the brightness of your monitors.
+Now, you may be wondering, Jim, why don't you just adjust the brightness of your monitors.
 For any montior ninjas out there, this may be a valid option.
 If you're like me where touching any button besides the power button on the monitor gets you nervous, you may want to give this small program a try.

 A final note, all 3 of these programs just run locally without installation.
 I've thus created an "apps" folder on my desktop where these programs live.